thaddeuspearson/teaching/binary_search_explanation.md

 <br>

 Binary Search is a common algorithmic interview question.
-When searching with traditional iterative methods, such as nested For Loops, there can be many instances when the same two values are being compared, over and over again.
+When searching with traditional iterative methods, such as nested For Loops in a linear search, there can be many instances when the same two values are being compared, over and over again.
 We can avoid this, and speed things up using a Binary Search.

 Binary Search will take the mid-point of a sorted list, and compare the value that we are looking for against that mid-point.
 If the mid-point is greater than the value, then we know that our value, if it exists in our list, will be to the left of the mid-point.
 Conversely, if our value is greater than the mid-point, and it exists in our list, we know it will be to the right of the mid-point in out sorted list.